Valerie Cossette Snaps Sultry Selfies While Wearing Sexy Leopard-Print Lingerie

 "Spectacular woman, so hoooottttt," chimed in a third admirer, who also left an assortment of flattering emoji.

-“This has to be your best pic ever,” said a fourth fan.
+"This has to be your best pic ever," added a fourth fan.

 Valerie showed off her ample assets while standing in front of the sink.
 She cocked her hip and slightly parted her legs, coquettishly playing with a lock of hair as she took the first pic.
-The second snap saw her nearly popping out of her top as she leaned forward and rested one hand on the counter.
-Her dark-brown manicure stood out against the white marbled countertop, beautifully harmonizing with her lingerie.
+The second snap saw her nearly popping out of her bra as she leaned forward and rested one hand on the counter.
+Her dark brown manicure stood out against the white marbled countertop, beautifully harmonizing with her lingerie.

-The animal-print number consisted of a super low-cut bra and minuscule panties that flaunted her deep cleavage and voluptuous hips.
-The top was trimmed with lace, drawing attention to her chest and putting her buxom curves in the spotlight.
+The animal-print ensemble consisted of a super low-cut bra and minuscule panties which highlighted her deep cleavage and voluptuous hips.
+The bra was trimmed with lace, drawing attention to her chest and putting her buxom curves in the spotlight.
 Meanwhile, the bottoms were a simpler design, attracting the eye with their scarcity of fabric and incredible high cut.
-The skimpy garment had narrow sides that were pulled high on her waist, exposing her legs.
+The skimpy garment had narrow sides pulled high on her waist, exposing her legs.
 Likewise, its scooped waistline left her toned tummy on show, allowing her shiny navel piercing to be seen.

-Valerie added some more bling with a gold bangle bracelet and a ring on her finger.
-She styled her long tresses in loose waves that brushed over her shoulder, allowing them to spill down to her waist.

 Valerie followed up with another steamy selfie in which she modeled a Valentine's Day look from the same brand.
 The 27-year-old rocked fiery-red lingerie complete with a lacy garter and thigh-high boots, reeling in 65,000 likes for her efforts.